onsotiL/MechaCar_Statistical_Analysis/README.md

 ### 2. What is the null hypothesis or alternative hypothesis?

-- The null hypothesis: The analysis will show that the results don't vary significantly from the competition in these metrics
+- The null hypothesis: The analysis will show that the results don't vary significantly from other manufacturers in these metrics
 - Alternative hypothesis: The analysis will show that compared to vehicles from other manufacturers, the MechaCar varies significantly in these metrics

 ### 3. What statistical test would you use to test the hypothesis?
 And why?